Streamline application management and third-party patching.

 Application Manager goes beyond managing updates by allowing teams to govern the entire lifecycle of applications, from installation to uninstallation.
 Gain clarity into your application environment while increasing ease of management.

 Application Manager is a sensible choice for every organization with Microsoft Endpoint Configuration Manager (MECM), Intune, or WSUS in use.
-Automated software updates save everyone’s time, streamline effectiveness, and keep third-party applications’ cyber security threats at bay.
+With 2,500+ applications in our catalog, automated software updates save everyone’s time, streamline effectiveness, and keep third-party applications’ cyber security threats at bay.

 Centralized application management